Cross-Sectoral Recovery Roundtables (CSRR)

-Developed in consultation with sector associations, the Cross Sectoral Recovery Roundtables (CSRR) will focus on mid-term actions for 2 years.
+Developed in consultation with sector associations, the Cross-Sectoral Recovery Roundtables (CSRR) focus on mid-term actions over 2 years.

 To bring together spokespersons from across the country to share and discuss issues facing the arts and culture sector in all disciplines.
-These tables are temporary structures designed to serve the short-to mid-term needs of our sector during the recovery period from Covid-19 (expected to last one to two years).
+These tables are temporary structures designed to serve the short-to mid-term needs of our sector during the recovery period from Covid-19.
 Social/physical distancing is understandably a necessary practice in the face of the current health crisis; however, this has deleterious effects on arts and culture practices, from live arts to screen-based production.
-Different sub-sectors (disciplines) may need nuanced approaches to their own recovery, and at the same time we are stronger when we work together, learn from one another, and consider the bigger picture of our overall sector to mutual benefit.
+We are stronger when we work together, learn from one another, and consider our overall sector to mutual benefit.

 - To prepare for recovery and to reignite Canada's creative sector anew: Change management; business recovery, development and financing; address labour and resource requirements; innovate / future market; aim for an optimal restart of the creative value chain, etc.

-- To act as a conduit to (and from) the federal government where the mutual interests of the cultural sector can be served well, or augmented, by this pan-Canadian pan-sectoral organization.
+- To act as a conduit to (and from) the federal government where the mutual interests of the cultural sector can be served well, or augmented, by our pan-Canadian pan-sectoral organization.

 - To embrace the opportunity for creative experimentation, project ideation, and innovation for all artists, creatives, and arts/culture workers

 - To support each other's initiatives: endorsements, augment/echo messaging, combine our voices for common cause when appropriate, etc.

 - To ensure the continued future vitality of cultures unique to Canada: Indigenous, Québecois, Canadian, French-Canadian, and countless more.